huysentruitw/owin-session-middleware/README.md

 ## Store

 Changes the session store that will be used to store sessions and their properties.
-This option defauls to an instance of the [`InMemorySessionStore`](https://github.com/huysentruitw/owin-session-middleware/blob/master/src/OwinSessionMiddleware/InMemorySessionStore.cs).
+This option defauls to an instance of [`InMemorySessionStore`](https://github.com/huysentruitw/owin-session-middleware/blob/master/src/OwinSessionMiddleware/InMemorySessionStore.cs).

-But any class that implements the [`ISessionStore`](https://github.com/huysentruitw/owin-session-middleware/blob/master/src/OwinSessionMiddleware/ISessionStore.cs) interface can be used.
+Any class that implements [`ISessionStore`](https://github.com/huysentruitw/owin-session-middleware/blob/master/src/OwinSessionMiddleware/ISessionStore.cs) interface can be used.

 ## UniqueSessionIdGenerator